 A Hadith in Abu Dawud contains a description of one of the angels who carry Allah’s Throne.
 The space between his earlobes and shoulders is as much as a 700-year journey.
-Also, in Sahih Al-Bukhari, Jibreel says that the angels that were at Badr are the best of the them.
+Also, in Sahih Al-Bukhari, Jibreel says that the angels that were at Badr are the best of them.

 Attributes of the angels in Islam

-There is a Hadith in Sahih Al-Bukhari that informs us that seventy thousand angels visit the Baitul Mamur daily, replaced by a different group of seventy thousand angels everyday.
+There is a Hadith in Sahih Al-Bukhari that informs us that seventy thousand angels visit the Baitul Mamur daily, replaced by a different group of seventy thousand angels every day.
 In Sahih Muslim, we learn that seventy thousand angels will be pulling the ropes that bring Hell forth.

 The names and abilities of angels

-Duties of Jibreel, Mikaeel and Israfeel
+Duties of Jibreel, Mikaeel, and Israfeel

-Gabriel is the archangel, whose responsibility was to transmit Allah’s revelation to His Messengers.
+Gabriel is the archangel whose responsibility was to transmit Allah’s revelation to His Messengers.
 As stated in Surah At-Takwir, the Quran was brought to the Prophet (PBUH) by Gabriel.
 Mikaeel is in charge of rain, carrying out Allah’s commands with the assistance of cooperative helpers assigned to him by Allah.
 He thus sends rain wherever Allah wills.
-Meanwhile, Israfeel is tasked with blowing the trumpet that will commence the Day of Judgment.
+Meanwhile, Israfeel is tasked with blowing the trumpet that will commence on the Day of Judgment.
 These three are among the foremost of the angels in Islam, given the nature of their tasks.
 Their duties all pertain to life in some way.

 Duties of other angels in Islam